 Get the syllabus

-Enter your email and we will send you a printable version of our Mobile Engineering syllabus.
+Enter your email and we will send you a printable version of our Mobile Engineering with Swift, Objective-C and iOS SDK syllabus.

 We build habits using repetition to cultivate good coding practices.
 We’ll explore MVC (model view controller), OOP (object oriented programming) vs FP (functional programming), protocols, extensions, and many more ways to organize, reduce, and reuse code.

-There are many frameworks and services that have been built to seamlessly integrate alongside Apple's libraries.
+There are many frameworks and services that have been built to seamlessly integrate alongside Apple’s libraries.
 We have selected a few that are used by teams currently in the industry.
-Tools you may see: AFNetworking, ReactiveCocoa, Fabric, CocoaPods
+Tools you may see: AFNetworking, FireBase, Fabric, CocoaPods.

 Prepping for the App Store can be daunting.
 We make sure to cover all of the steps and pieces you need to submit your app to Apple.
-This includes making sure your developer account, setting up iTunesConnect, and practicing with a dummy app.
+We cover the basics of the developer account and submitting your app for approval within Apple’s guidelines.

 We cover the core libraries to gain a better understanding of the inner workings of most frameworks.
 Discover the building blocks to things like media manipulation, network requests, user interface creation, and other hardware functionality.
-Frameworks you may see: CoreGraphics, CoreLocation, CoreImage, CoreMotion, CoreData
+Frameworks you may see: CoreLocation, HealthKit, CoreImage, CoreMotion, CoreData, CoreGraphics, SpriteKit.

-While development is mostly writing code that runs a process, there are moments that the process could fail.
-We test our code to eliminate the surprise when your app crashes after someone uses it in a way you didn't expect.
-Tools you may see: Unit Tests, UI Tests, Quick & Nimble
+While development is mostly writing code that runs a process, there are moments where the process could fail.
+We test our code to eliminate the surprise when your app crashes after someone uses it in a way you didn’t expect.
+Tools you may see: Unit Tests, UI Tests.

 Our mobile students can do a massive amount of database work on their apps with some great online tools for data management and aggregation.
-Tools you may see: Parse, Firebase, CloudKit
+Tools you may see: CloudKit, Firebase, Backendless.

 Master version control for personal and team workflows.
 All of your code will live online from day one.
-Tools you may see: Git, Github, MacDown
+Tools you may see: Git, Github, Markdown.

-Guest speakers, on-site tours with active development teams and more!
+Guest speakers and more!
 Our students get real world exposure early and often during class.

 We do mock interviews, resume writing and portfolio building.
 Grads have weekly meetings with our team to help find exciting jobs and projects.